-Her podcast “The No Sugarcoating Podcast” has over a half a million downloads and she has appeared on local TV 50 times in the last three years alone.
+Her podcast “The No Sugarcoating Podcast” has a million downloads, over 200 episodes and is listened to in over 88 countries.
+She was featured on TV Personality Whitney Port’s podcast.
+Amber has also appeared on local TV 50 times in the last three years alone.

-Amber overcame her own emotional eating after gaining and losing more than 1,000 pounds, spending over $50,000 on binge foods and spending 5 years balancing her hormones and digestion.
+Amber overcame her own emotional eating after gaining and losing more than 1000 lbs and spending over $50,000 on binge foods and spending 5 years balancing her hormones and digestion.

 Now she helps others achieve Body Freedom™ so they have the confidence and health to create amazing lives.